Online Fire Safety Training

 RoSPA Approved Fire Safety Online Training Courses for your Employees

-Our Fire Safety courses are available as part of the Health and Safety eLearning Suite in one great package.
+Our Online Fire Safety Training courses are available as part of the Health and Safety eLearning Suite in one great package.

 Fire Safety Training

 In our Fire Safety eLearning course, learners will look at the common causes of workplace fires, how to prevent fires from starting, the correct firefighting equipment to use, safety responsibilities and which safe evacuation procedures to use in the event of an emergency.
 At the end of the course, learners are invited to test their fire safety training knowledge to check levels of understanding and retention rates.

 Complementing this course are our two shorter Fire Safety eLearning courses, Don't get Burnt and Fire – Can you Handle It?.
 These are 5 minute bursts of specific information presented in a way which will maximise engagement and knowledge retention.